Jean-Baptiste-Camille Corot, View of Lake Garda, ca. 1865–1870

 Kelly, Simon.
 “Jean-Baptiste-Camille Corot, View of Lake Garda, ca. 1865–1870,” catalogue entry.
 French Paintings and Pastels, 1600–1945: The Collections of the Nelson-Atkins Museum of Art, edited by Aimee Marcereau DeGalan, The Nelson-Atkins Museum of Art, 2021. doi: 10.37764/78973.5.504.5407.

 In this painting, Jean-Baptiste-Camille Corot presents an idyllic view on the banks of Lake Garda in Northern Italy.
 Two peasants—a boatman and a contadina, an Italian peasant woman—rest by the shore, a path winding back to their right.
 In the distance, a town sits on gently rolling hills.
 Corot renders his trees in elegant outlines, with his characteristic feathery foliage.
 Flecks of yellow and peach in the foreground suggest the presence of flowers.
 View of Lake Garda has the silvery tones characteristic of the artist’s late work, when he focused on the role of memory and produced imagery as though seen through a veil.
-Twenty-seven of his exhibited works at the Paris SalonSalon, the: Exhibitions organized by the French Royal Academy of Painting and Sculpture (Académie Royale de Peinture et de Sculpture) and its successor the Academy of Fine Arts (Académie des Beaux Arts), which took place in Paris from 1667 onwards. and in French provincial exhibitions between 1855 and 1874 were termed “souvenirs” (or memories).1See Vincent Pomarède, “Le souvenir recomposé.
+Twenty-seven of his exhibited works at the Paris SalonSalon, the: Exhibitions organized by the French Royal Academy of Painting and Sculpture (Académie Royale de Peinture et de Sculpture) and its successor the Academy of Fine Arts (Académie des Beaux Arts), which took place in Paris from 1667 onward. and in French provincial exhibitions between 1855 and 1874 were termed “souvenirs” (or memories).1See Vincent Pomarède, “Le souvenir recomposé.
 Réflexions autour du thème du “souvenir” dans l’oeuvre de Corot,” in Chiara Stefani, Vincent Pomarède and Gérard de Wallens, ed, Corot, un artiste et son temps (1996; pub.
 Paris: Klincksieck, 1998), 444.
 Gary Tinterow has noted that this number represented “about one fifth of the works” publicly displayed by Corot during this period.
 Gary Tinterow, “Le Père Corot: The Very Poet of Landscape” in Gary Tinterow, Michael Pantazzi and Vincent Pomarède, Corot, 1796-1875, exh. cat.
 (New York: Metropolitan Museum of Art, 1996), 262.
 The writer Théophile Silvestre, who produced an early biography of Corot, remarked on the artist’s remarkable visual memory.2Corot told Théophile Silvestre, “When an amateur wants a ‘répétition’ of one of my landscapes, it is easy for me to give it to him without seeing the original; I keep a copy of all my works in my heart and in my eyes” (Lorsqu’un amateur désire la répétition d’un de mes paysages, il m’est facile de la lui donner sans revoir l’original; je garde dans le coeur et dans les yeux la copie de tous mes ouvrages).
 Quoted in Silvestre, Histoire des Artistes Vivants Français et Étrangers (Paris: E. Blanchard, 1856), 95.

 Corot traveled extensively throughout his career, visiting Italy on three occasions: in 1825–1828, 1834, and 1843.
 View of Lake Garda relates to the 1834 trip, which included travels to Venice, Genoa, and the country’s northern lakes.3See Peter Galassi, Corot in Italy: Open-Air Painting and the Classical-Landscape Tradition (New Haven: Yale University Press, 1996).
 See also Michael Clarke, Chiara Stefani, and Vincent Pomarède, Corot: Natura, emozione, ricordo, exh. cat.
 (Ferrara: Ferrara arte, 2005).
 Corot spent sixteen days on Lake Garda, from September 10 to 26, at a time when the lake was emerging as a tourist destination.
 Indeed, a guidebook that explained its history and natural sites was published that very same year.4See Giacomo Mosconi, Ricordi d’un Viaggio Pittorico ai Laghi di Garda, di Loppio e di Ledro (Milan: Libreria di Francesco Sanvito, 1834).
 Corot stayed at Desenzano, on the southern tip of the lake, from September 10 to 16, before taking a steamer to the town of Riva, on the northern tip, where he stayed until the 22nd.
 He then returned to Desenzano, remaining there until the 26th.
 The artist documented his visit in a sketchbook, which includes panoramic views of Riva and Desenzano as well as figure studies of Italian peasant women and his fellow steamer travelers.5The carnet is housed in the Département des Arts Graphiques, Musée du Louvre, Paris, RF 8714 (see carnet sheets 37–44).
 See Giorgio Marini, “Schizzi en plein air e ‘ricordi’ grafici.
 Il ‘disegno de viaggio’ negli anni di Canella e Corot,” in Marina Botteri Ottaviani, Giorgio Marini, and Fernando Mazzocca, Corot e Canella: La nostalgia del lago, exh. cat.
 (Trento, Italy: Museo di Riva del Garda, 2008), 73–88.
 Particularly relevant to View of Lake Garda is a pencil study of Desenzano (Fig. 1), including distant vistas of the Cathedral of Saint Mary Magdalene and Tower of Saint Martin (Torre di San Martino).6Corot does slightly adapt, as he often did, the configuration of the architecture, but the overall view, with the hills descending to the lake edge, is very similar.
 Corot kept this sketchbook until the end of his life; it was one of around forty that appeared in his studio sale.